 444. THE BUSINESS OF SHOW BUSINESS4

 Seminar in theatre, film, and television, including entertainment unions, venues, traditions, taxes, business expectations, and identifying production companies including but not limited to LORT.
 Students study and produce resumes, headshots, and portfolios as well as develop information packets and job source materials.
 CA Credit.
 Alternate years or immersive term.

 460. PRODUCTION III

 Corequisite: THEA 100.
 Senior Standing.
 Like minded students dedicated to creating a main stage production and/or full length film.
 Senior students will be responsible for creation, development, and execution of all elements pertaining to a fully realized production or film including marketing, directing, acting, designs, and design execution.
 Team Taught.
 Fall.

-463. PRODUCTION IV4
+463. PRODUCTION IV

 Corequisite: THEA 100.
 Prerequisite THEA 460.
 Senior Standing.
 A continuation of like minded students dedicated to creating a main stage production and/or full length film.
 Senior students will be responsible for creation, development, and execution of all elements pertaining to a fully realized production or film including marketing, directing, acting, designs, and design execution.
 Team taught.
 Spring or May immersive term.

 471-474.
-SENIOR SEMINAR IN THEATRE1-4
+SENIOR SEMINAR IN THEATRE

 A specially designed project course to assure senior competency in a student's major discipline.

 483. SEMINAR IN THEATRE

-Prerequisite: Consent of instructor.
-Advanced courses arranged for the individual major's requirements.

 Dance (DANC)

-101. BEGINNING TECHNIQUES OF DANCE
+101. BEGINNING TECHNIQUES OF DANCE2

 The course examines dance techniques at the beginning level for Jazz, Modern, and Ballet as they relate to theatrical performance.
 Fall.
 HUMANITIES PERFORMANCE

 123-124.
 TAP (BEGINNING)1-1

 Basic tap technique and vocabulary.

 130. DANCE ENSEMBLE

-Dance production course focusing on all aspects of concert dance performance with the opportunity to perform and choreograph in a variety of styles and techniques.
-Work in the course will result in public performances on and off campus as Escaped Images Dance Company.
-Audition required.
-(Approved as an activities course that can be repeated for credit).

 201. INTERMEDIATE TECHNIQUES OF DANCE

 Prerequisite: DANC 101.
 The course examines dance techniques at the intermediate level for Jazz, Modern, and Ballet as they relate to theatrical performance.
 Spring.
 HUMANITIES PERFORMANCE

 243-244.
+TAP (INTERMEDIATE)

-TAP (INTERMEDIATE) Concentration on riffs, pull-backs, wings, turns, and other specific advanced movements.
+Concentration on riffs, pull-backs, wings, turns, and other specific advanced movements.
 (Permission of instructor required.)

 301. ADVANCED TECHNIQUES OF DANCE

-Prerequisite: DANC 101, 201.
-This course examines dance techniques at the advanced level for Jazz, Modern, and Ballet.
-Alternate years, Fall.
-HUMANITIES PERFORMANCE

 327S.
 DANCE HISTORY I

 The development of Western theatrical dance from its beginning in the renaissance courts of Italy up to the 21st century.
 Concentration on classical ballet and modern dance.

 328W.
 DANCE HISTORY II4

 The history and development of tap, jazz, and musical theatre dance from the late 18th century to the present.

 363-364.
 TAP (ADVANCED)

-370. CHOREOGRAPHY AND COMPOSITION4
+370. CHOREOGRAPHY AND COMPOSITION

-Methods of choreography and dance notation.
-Emphasis on theoretical and creative concepts.
-(Permission of instructor required.)
-Four year cycle.

-401. DANCE FOR MUSICAL THEATRE2

-Prerequisite: DANC 101, 201.
+401. DANCE FOR MUSICAL THEATRE Prerequisite: DANC 101, 201.
 Advanced class in dance as the medium pertains to musical theatre.
 Alternate years, Spring.HUMANITIES PERFORMANCE